alfredbaudisch/alfredbaudisch.com/content/experiments/152-match-3-game-with-godot/index.md

 Developing, with the Godot Engine, a Match-3 game from start to finish, including the main gameplay, start menu, options menu, score screen, finishing screen and levels.

-The idea is to make a “finished and playable game product”.
+The idea is to make a "finished and playable game product".